Jsisie/ChatFusion/README.md

 # ChatFusion
-school project : implementation of a network protocol on Java
+Implementation of a TCP network protocol on Java

 ## Hello
-²1j'entends
+J'entends